 Almaty is well-connected through Almaty airport, and over land by comfortable trains and tiring, old long-distance buses.
 Once in the center of town, you will notice the increasingly clogged up streets of Almaty.
 The metro is the quickest way to get somewhere if your destination is close to a stop.
 City buses are cheap, but crowded during peak hours.

-A taxi is the quickest option.
-All cars double as cheap gypsy cabs, but official taxis and ride-hailing apps are also affordable.
+A taxi is often still the quickest option.
 Cycling has become a viable option in recent years.

 Transport to/from Almaty